manateelazycat/snails/README.md

 If you know how to keep fluency when adding highlights, please contribute your patch. ;)

 ## Todo
-* Keep selected status when render candidates if input ticker is same
 * Try test filter function instead sentinel function.
 * Improve start speed.